 *The amount indicated is after reducing of Rs.
 2777000/- which has been paid underprotest.

 xi.
-In our opinion and according to the information and explanations given to usmanagerial remuneration has been paid or provided accordance with the requisite approvalmandated by the provisions of section 197 read with Schedule V to the CompaniesAct.
+In our opinion and according to the information and explanations given to us thecompany has paid / provided managerial remuneration in accordance with the requisiteapprovals mandated by the provisions of Section 197 read with Schedule V to the CompaniesAct.

-(xii) In our opinion and according to the information and explanations given to us theCompany is not a nidhi company.
-Accordingly paragraph 3(xii) of the Order is notapplicable.
+xii.
+In our opinion and according to the information and explanations given to us theCompany is not a Nidhi company.

-(xiii) Accordingly to the information and explanations given to us and based on ourexamination of the records of the Company transactions with the related parties are incompliance with sections 177 and 188 of the Act where applicable and details of suchtransactions have been disclosed in the financial statements as required by theapplicable accounting standards.
+xiii.
+In our opinion and according to the information and explanations given to us theCompany is in compliance with Sections 177 and 188 of the Companies Act 2013 whereapplicable for all transactions with the related parties and the details of related partytransactions have been disclosed in the Standalone Financial Statements as required by theapplicable accounting standards.

-(xvi) The Company is not required to be registered under section 45-IA of the ReserveBank of India Act 1934.
+xvi.
+The Company is not required to be registered under section 45-IA of the ReserveBank of India Act 1934.

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of LovableLingerie Limited (the Company') as of 31st March 2017 in conjunction with ouraudit of the financial statements of the Company for the year ended on that date.Management's Responsibility for Internal Financial Controls
+We have audited the internal financial controls over financial reporting of LovableLingerie Limited ("the Company") as of March 31 2019 in conjunction with ouraudit of the financial statements of the Company for the year ended on that date.Management's Responsibility for Internal Financial Controls

 Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
-We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls over Financial Reporting(the Guidance Note) and the Standards on Auditing issued by ICAI and deemedto be prescribed under section 143(10) of the Companies Act 2013 to the extentapplicable to an audit of internal financial controls.
+We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls over Financial Reporting(the "Guidance Note") and the Standards on Auditing issued by ICAI and deemedto be prescribed under Section 143(10) of the Companies Act 2013 to the extentapplicable to an audit of internal financial controls.
 Those Standards and the GuidanceNote require that we comply with ethical requirements and plan and perform the audit toobtain reasonable assurance about whether adequate internal financial controls overfinancial reporting was established and maintained and if such controls operatedeffectively in all material respects.

 Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
 Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
-The procedureselected depends on the auditor's judgement including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.
+The proceduresselected depend on the auditor's judgment including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.

-We believe that the audit evidence we have obtained is suf cient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.

 Meaning of Internal Financial Controls over Financial Reporting

-Inherent Limitations of Internal Financial Controls Over Financial Reporting
+Inherent Limitations of Internal Financial Controls over Financial Reporting

 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

-In our opinion the Company has in all material respects an adequate internal financial controlssystem over financial reporting and such internal financial controls over financialreporting were operating effectively as at 31st March 2017 based on theinternal control over financial reporting criteria established by the Company considering the essentialcomponents of internal control stated in the Guidance Note on Audit of Internal FinancialControls Over Financial Reporting issued by the Institute of Chartered Accountants ofIndia.
+In our opinion to the best of our information and according to the explanations givento us the Company has in all material respects an adequate internal financial controlssystem over financial reporting and such internal financial controls over financialreporting were operating effectively as at March 31 2019 based on the internal controlover financial reporting criteria established by the Company considering the essentialcomponents of internal control stated in the Guidance Note on Audit of Internal FinancialControls Over Financial Reporting issued by the Institute of Chartered Accountants ofIndia.